 We originally scheduled a rest day in Logrono but cancelled it so we could change two long days of walking into three shorter days.
 It all turned out for the better, but Logrono tugged at us.
-We instantly loved it.
+We instantly loved it and we would have enjoyed a full day of discovery.

 On Day 1 as we began our epic walk on the Camino de Santiago and as we began to ascend the pass over the Pyrenees (and I was barely breathing) a man came up from behind us, greeted us with the international “Buen Camino” and passed by.
 But then he turned back and asked where we were from and the conversation went a little something like this.